Click here to Download a pdf version of the NCBC BY-LAWS

 2.2 OTHER OFFICES

-Other designated offices shall be at the U.S. Bankruptcy Court where each Officer of the Conference serves, the address of the Business Manager, or, at such other places as the Officer or the Board of Governors may designate.
+Other designated offices shall be at the U.S. Bankruptcy Court where each Officer of the NCBC serves, the address of the Business Manager or financial administrator retained by the NCBC, or, at such other places as the Officer or the Board of Governors (Board)may designate.